Recursive-algebraic solution of the closed string tachyon vacuum equation: Numerical results

-For comparison, the non-tachyon solutions (2--5) have drastically different spectra, with eigenvalues of magnitude $|\lam| \sim 10^5$--$10^7.$ These large eigenvalues produce convergence ratios $\ep_B \gg 1,$ making the seam-graded expansion around these seeds poorly convergent.
-The tachyon-dominated solution is distinguished by its clean spectrum.
+For comparison, the non-tachyon solutions are not used as controlled expansion seeds in this paper; their linearized spectra require a separate branch-by-branch audit.
+The tachyon-dominated solution is distinguished by its clean computed spectrum.